 Sometimes you’ll just want to anchor your Jet Ski out in a cove and just relax or even fish.
 To just park in the water, you’ll need an anchor.
 You can’t get just any anchor as many will not fit the storage of a watercraft.
 The best Jet Ski Anchor I’ve found is to be the folding type.
 You can also use a sandbag anchor to get the same results but requires you to fill with sand first.

-I often get ask “where is the battery switch on my watercraft”.
+I often get asked, “where is the battery switch on my watercraft”.
 Your watercraft doesn’t have a battery switch because it doesn’t need one.
 I also don’t recommend putting a battery switch on a watercraft either.
 The best way to keep your watercraft’s battery charged and ready to go is to get a Solar Panel Charger.
-Out of all the Jet Ski Accessories I recommend this one is the most important (besides the life jackets and other safety gear).
+Out of all the PWC Accessories, I recommend this one is the most important (besides the life jackets and other safety gear).

 I don’t recommend a wall charger because of an electrical shock factor if you drop it in the water.
 If you drop a solar panel in the water it’s not a big deal.
 Plus you don’t need power for the solar panel and some are cheaper than a wall charger.
 Just place the panel on top of the seat while it’s connected to the battery and that’s it!

 If you plan on pulling tubes or skiers then you really need a Shock Tube!
 A shock tube is just a device that extends your tow rope away from the impeller of the watercraft.
 This keeps you from accidentally sucking up ropes.
 You’ll be surprised how often this happens!
 I usually recommend using a Pool Noodle instead but the Shock Tube is actually built for this and easier to use.